gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 broadcast it to a chain in the most secure fashion.
 This approach, while more complicated, grants full control and provides airgap support.

-The indented purpose of this functionality is to provide maximum security when signing and broadcasting a transaction.
+The intended purpose of this functionality is to provide maximum security when signing and broadcasting a transaction.
 In practice, this procedure should take place on two separate machines, one with access to the internet (`Machine 1`), and the other one without (`Machine 2`), with the separation of steps as follows: